reshamas/reshamas.github.io/_posts/2019-03-16-deploying-deep-learning-models-on-web-and-mobile.md

 - `sampleImages`

 2. In this file [docs/2_heroku_app.md](https://github.com/npatta01/web-deep-learning-classifier/blob/e9a41bc0a09fe98d44a168b1d64323dad2d074e0/docs/2_heroku_app.md), the following changes need to be made:
-- Replace our app name with your app name:  `APP_NAME="food-img-classifier"`
-- Example:  if you classified birds, your app name could be `APP_NAME="bird-img-classifier"`
+- Replace our app name with your app name:  `APP_NAME="food-img-classifier"`.
+As an example:  if you classified birds, your app name could be `APP_NAME="bird-img-classifier"`

 ### Heroku Setup